liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/tls-support-1.3.md

 TLS 1.3 is the latest version of the TLS encryption protocol.
 SharePoint Server Subscription Edition by default supports TLS 1.3 when deployed with Windows Server 2022 and 2021-06 Cumulative Update for .NET Framework 3.5, and 4.8 for Microsoft server operating system x64 (KB5003529).

 > [!NOTE]
-> TLS 1.3 does not require any additional configuration and may not support all softwares and systems.
+> TLS 1.3 doesn't require any additional configuration and might not support all softwares and systems.
 Microsoft recommends you to contact your software and hardware administrator to check compatibility of TLS 1.3.
 >
-> TLS 1.3 is not available and is not supported when SharePoint Server Subscription Edition is deployed with earlier versions of Windows Server.
+> TLS 1.3 isn't available and isn't supported when SharePoint Server Subscription Edition is deployed with earlier versions of Windows Server.
 Microsoft recommends deploying SharePoint Server Subscription Edition with Windows Server 2022 or higher.

 SharePoint Server Subscription Edition adds support for connecting to SQL databases using TLS 1.3 connection encryption, while also remaining backward compatible with previous versions of SQL Server that don't support TLS 1.3 connection encryption.
 TLS 1.3 is currently supported by SQL Server 2022.
 SQL Server 2022 and Windows-based applications connecting to it must be running on Windows 11 or Windows Server 2022 (or higher) to be able to use TLS 1.3.